-Prepping to move female inmates at MCI-Framingham
+Prepping to move female prisoners at MCI-Framingham

 Design firms sought for rebuilds at two facilities